 What is a Black Back Pattern?

-Dogs with this phenotype have symmetrical tan markings on an otherwise eumelanin-pigmented coat.
+Dogs with a black & tan phenotype have symmetrical tan markings on an otherwise eumelanin-pigmented coat.
 These lighter markings can be white, yellow, or red and can be found on the muzzle, eyebrows, throat, chest, belly, lower legs, and under the tail.

 The small markings above the eyes are sometimes called pips.